ScottfreeLLC/AlphaPy/docs/tutorials/market.rst

 **Step 5**: Run the commands in the notebook.

-Conclusion: We have identified some features that predict large-range days.
-This is important for determining whether or not to deploy an automated system on any given day.
-Results are consistent across training and test data.
+*Conclusion*: We can predict large-range days with some confidence, but only at a higher probability threshold.
+This is important for choosing the correct system on any given day.
+We can achieve better results with more data, so we recommend expanding the stock universe, e.g., a group with at least 100 members going five years back.